itfanr/ros2-wiki/Managed-Nodes.md

 [lc_listener] data_callback: Lifecycle HelloWorld #12
 ...
 ```
 Please note that the index of the published message is already at 11.
-The purpose of this demo is that even though we call `publish` at every state of the lifecycle talker, only when the state in active, the messages are actually published.
+The purpose of this demo is to show that even though we call `publish` at every state of the lifecycle talker, only when the state in active, the messages are actually published.
 As for the beta1, all other messages are getting ignored.
 This behavior may change in future versions in order to provide better error handling.

 For the rest of the demo, you will see similar output as we deactivate and activate the lifecycle talker and finally shut it down.